aerugo/BB2490-RNASeq-Project/logbooks/sailendra.md

 Allele specific expression
 * What is allele specific expression?
 * Allele specific expression is the difference in the paternal and maternal haplotype from an individual. ## Very very intersting

+## Day- 3
+3 sample of each sucg that there are 6 replicates
+2 group for Differential expression
+While for the other  six samples are used